By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-Through the years, Puerto Ricans have been living in an era of Economic, Social, and Political Crisis on the island.
-Most of the society does not pay attention to these situations or to the problems presented.
-All three types of crisis connect at one point.
-Through my proposal, I want to explain and expose the cause and effect of two situations that Puerto Rico has been going through: the increase in the salaries of different city mayors, and the abuse of those who “need” financial assistance.
+Through the years, Puerto Ricans have been living the era of Economic, Social, and Political Crisis in the island.
+Most of the society does not pay attention to those situations or to the problems presented.
+All the three types of crisis connect at one point.
+Through my proposal I want to explain and expose the cause and effect of two situations that Puerto Rico has and is going through, and those are the increase of the salaries of different city mayors, and the abuse of those who “need” financial assistance.

-The mayors are one problem, but society is another.
-Puerto Rico provides financial assistance for those who need it.
-But the question is, do they truly need that help?
-One of the most well-known forms of aid that the government offers is the Nutritional Assistance Program, also known as PAN, which is a family credit card that receives a monthly payment where part of that money can only be used for grocery shopping.
+The mayors are one problem, but the society is another.
+Puerto Rico provides financial assistance for those who needed.
+But the question would be, do they truly need that help?
+One of the most famous helps that the government gives is the Nutritional Assistance Program also known as PAN, which is a family credit card that receives a monthly payment where part of that money can only be used for grocery shopping.
 Out of 3.7 million people that compose the population, 1.5 million receive this help.
 Those 640,000 families receive a payment of $150 up to $650 monthly, where 25% of that money can be taken as cash for other expenses.

-Most of the people that receive this financial assistance live in public housing or, as we Puerto Ricans call them, the residenciales.
-In 2009, Project 894 was presented, which established the “Special Law for Justified Tariffs for Utilities for Public Housing” that outlined how the different funds would be used for the maintenance of the residential.
-The funds provided $70,438,000, where $68,728,000 came from federal funds, and the other $1,710,000 came from loans and bonds.
-Most of that money could be used for the improvement of other areas like schools, roads, and community programs.
-Those people, besides receiving financial assistance, live in public housing with fixed monthly payments for water and electricity.
-Their monthly payments for water are only $19.71, and for electricity just $30, which most of them do not pay because they install illegal connections, known as un pillo de luz y agua, which gives them the “privilege” of having no expenses.
+Most of the people that receive this financial assistance live in public housing or as we Puerto Ricans call them the residenciales.
+In 2009, the Project 894 was presented which established the “Special Law for Justified Tariffs for Utilities for Public Housing” that presented the ways the different funds would be used for the maintenance of the residential.
+The funds provided $70,438,000 were $68,728,000 came from federal funds, and the other $1,710,000 came from loans and bonds.
+Most of that money can be used for the improvement of other difficulties like for schools, roads, community programs, etc. Those people, besides receiving the financial assistance they get, they live in public housing with fixed monthly payments in two appeals: water and electricity.
+Their monthly payments on water is only $19.71, and on electricity just $30, which in reality most of them do not pay because they put a trap o better known as un pillo de luz y agua which gives them the “privilege” of having no expenses.

-All of these problems have an effect on future society, especially on college students and those who soon will enter college.
-Although most college students receive financial aid like scholarships and grants, many of them try to find a job during their first four years or their bachelor years to start saving money for their master's and doctor’s degrees.
-There is the problem.
-Society today is suffering from a crisis of unemployment, where statistics show that 30% of the population aged 15 to 24 years old are unemployed because most jobs today have high requirements that most of them do not have, like having a bachelor’s degree in the specific branch the job requires.
+All of these problems stated have an effect on the future society, especially on college students and those who soon are going to go into college.
+Although most college students receive financial aid like scholarships and grants; most try to find a job during their first four years or their bachelor years so they can start saving money for their masters and doctor’s degree.
+There is a problem.
+Society today is suffering a crisis of unemployment where facts state that 30%of populations aged 15 to 24 years old are unemployed because most jobs presented today have high requirements that most do not have such as having a bachelor’s degree in specific branches required by employers.

 Browse our vast selection of original essay samples, each expertly formatted and styled